 Following their time at Oregon State, our students are often recruited by leaders in academia, government, and industry in order to make a positive impact around the globe.
 Here are a few of our most recent graduates and their current positions:

 - Kasim Alomari, University of Thi-Qar, Iraq (PhD, 20117)

 - Catarina Pestana, Instructor, Oregon State University, (PhD, 2016)

 - Fan Zhang, Assistant Professor, University of Southern Mississippi (PhD, 2016)

 - Ali Moghaddam Vahed, Safety Risk Analyst, McKinstry, Seattle, WA (MS, 2015)

 - Shreyas Panduranga Setty, estimator, Traylor Brothers (MS, 2015)

-- Nicholas Tymvios, Assistant Professor, University of North Carolina – Charlotte (PhD, 2013)
+- Nicholas Tymvios, Assistant Professor, Bucknell University (PhD, 2013)

 - Matthew Hallowell, Associate Professor, University of Colorado at Boulder (PhD, 2008)